Skip to article frontmatterSkip to article content

 1. Analyse employment income variation

-See examples/employment_income_variation_uk.py for a complete example of:
+See UK employment income variation for a complete example of:

 2. Policy reform analysis